A Letter From Steven Gundry, MD

 In working with him, I made some major discoveries that changed the course of my career.
 I learned what nutrients were deficient in the American Diet, and which of our “staple” foods were actually toxic to the human body.

-Perhaps those two books are my proudest achievement to date as it outlines, with statistical data and proven research, the real culprit behind every ailment – from auto-immune disorders to migraines.
-I hope you’ll pick up a copy for you or a family member that may be suffering.
-Tens of thousands of peoples’ lives have been dramatically improved from following the Plant Paradox program (if you don’t believe me, just Google Kelly Clarkson’s weight loss).
+But, perhaps my first two books are one of my proudest achievements as they outline, with statistical data and proven research, the real culprit behind every ailment – from auto-immune disorders to migraines.
+I hope you’ll pick up a copy for you or a family member who may be suffering.
+Tens of thousands of people’s lives have been dramatically improved from following my eating protocol outlined in all my books (if you don’t believe me, just Google Kelly Clarkson’s weight loss).

 I thank you for your time and I look forward to helping you achieve health, happiness, and longevity!